 Almost anyone with earned income can open an IRA.
-The hard part is deciding whether a Traditional IRA or a Roth IRA is the better choice for you.
+The difficult part is deciding whether a Traditional IRA or a Roth IRA is the better choice for you.

 Traditional IRA = Tax-Deferred Contributions and Earnings

 Your contribution to a Traditional IRA may be tax deductible.
 Earnings on those contributions are tax deferred until you withdraw the money.
 That means both contributions and earnings can grow tax deferred until you retire.
 When you do begin making withdrawals (required at age 70 ½, although you can begin as early as age 59 ½), the money will be taxed at your ordinary income-tax rate.

 Your contribution to a Roth IRA is not tax deductible, but all earnings are tax free.
 You can withdraw contributions without penalty at any time.
 Earnings can be withdrawn without penalty after five tax years following the first Roth contribution as long as you have reached age 59 ½ (other exceptions may apply).